great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 A fully-developed, Production-ready Expectation needs to do a lot of things:
 * Execute consistently across many types of data infrastructure
-* Render itself and its Validation Results into several formats
+* Render itself and its <TechnicalTag tag="validation_result" text="Validation Results" /> into several formats
-* Support Profiling against new data
+* Support <TechnicalTag tag="profiling" text="Profiling" /> against new data
 * Be maintainable, with good tests, documentation, linting, type hints, etc.

 In order to make development of Expectations as easy as possible, we've broken up the steps to create custom Expectations into a series of bite-sized steps.
 Each step can be completed in minutes.
 They can be completed (and contributed) incrementally, unlocking value at each step along the way.